amalia03/Fq-to-domain-specific-alignment/README.md

 Following are the scripts the pipeline uses in more detail:

-**import_fq.sh** -> the initiation command, it access the folder where the samples are and creates a loop in which it initiate the following command for each sample.
+**import_fq.sh** -> the initiation command, it access the folder where the samples are and creates a command loop for each sample.
 The default choice of fw files is ".fq" but the code can be accessed to allow for more specialised file searches.

 **fq_fa_blast.sh** -> this is the main pipeline command.
-It converts the fw file to an fa file, picks up n random sequences and then BLASTs them through the three different dommain files.
+It converts the fq file to an fa file, picks up n random sequences and then BLASTs them through the three different domain files.
 This script utilizes all the scrips described below.

 **fastq_to_fasta.sh** -> Converts the fastq file to a fasta file.